In this article, we are going to discuss Trekking In Nepal with kids.

 2. If you want to trek in a mountainous route, you will need to hire a guide and porter.
 A porter will help you carry your bags and kids.
 A guide will help you have a full experience of your trekking route.

 3. Carry essential trekking gear for you and your kids.
-Take recommendations from the travel agency for list of trekking gear.
+Take recommendations from the travel agency for a list of trekking gear.

 4. New shoes can cause blisters.
-Break in shoes to have a pleasant journey.
+Break-in shoes to have a pleasant journey.
 The shoes must be waterproof.